-- The Correlation Between Mortgage Rates & the Stock Market
+The Effects of the Mortgage Crisis on the Stock Market

 When the mortgage market melted down in 2007, it had a much broader effect than plummeting home values.
 As mortgages went down, they also combined with other broader economic issues to shut down credit markets and cause the stock market to lose value.
 Although, as of July 2013, the market as a whole has recovered from its post-mortgage crisis lows, some issues remain.

 Between Oct.
 1 and Oct.
 10, 2008, the Dow Jones Industrial Average dropped from 10,831.07 to 8,451.19.
 On Nov.
 20, 2008, it hit 7552.29 and eventually bottomed out at 6547.05 in early March 2009.
 For comparison, the Dow had reached 14,000 in July 2007 before the mortgage crisis had truly hit.
 The broader market, as indicated by the S&P 500 index, also had similar declines.
 It's worth noting, though, that the stock market's problems started before the crash of the subprime mortgage market.
 They were also tied to the gradual decline in housing values that started in 2006 and to the economic problems that it caused.

 Fear and Markets